PR & VIDEO CONTENT MANAGER

 An added benefit to implementing the above security features is that email clients will have more trust in your domain.
 Since you cut down on spammers and impersonators, email providers such as Gmail or Yahoo understand that messages coming out of your domain are the real deal, so there’s a smaller chance of sending them to the spam folder.

-Email spoofing is a remarkably efficient approach that more and more threat actors employ in order to gain confidential information by impersonating a reputable organization or individual in digital communication.
-The great news is that there are many actions you can take to protect yourself and your business from email spoofing.
+Email spoofing is a remarkably efficient approach that more and more threat actors employ in order to gain personal information by impersonating a reputable organization or individual in digital communication.
+The great news is that there are many actions you can take to help protect your business from email spoofing.

-Heimdal Security has developed two email security software aimed against both simple and sophisticated email threats: Heimdal Email Security, which detects and blocks malware, spam emails that attempt phishing, malicious URLs, and phishing attacks and Heimdal Email Fraud Preventiona revolutionary email protection system against employee impersonation, fraud attempts – and BEC, in general.
+Heimdal has developed two email security software aimed against both simple and sophisticated email threats: Heimdal Email Security, which detects and blocks malware, spam emails, malicious URLs, spoofed emails, and phishing attacks, and Heimdal Email Fraud Prevention, a revolutionary email protection system against employee impersonation, fraud attempts – and BEC, in general.

 Heimdal® Email Security